-MGL-3196 Phase 2 Clinical Trial in HeFH
+MGL-3196 (resmetirom) Phase 2 Clinical Trial in HeFH

 In February 2018, we announced top-line results from our Phase 2 clinical trial in HeFH.
-In this trial, patients treated with MGL-3196 (placebo corrected) achieved highly significant (p< 0.0001) LDL-C lowering of 18.8%, and 21% LDL-C lowering in those patients receiving an optimal dose of MGL-3196.
-LDL-C lowering was 28.5% in patients treated with MGL-3196 as compared to placebo in a prespecified group of patients who did not tolerate high intensity statin doses.
+In this trial, patients treated with resmetirom (placebo corrected) achieved highly significant (p< 0.0001) LDL-C lowering of 18.8%, and 21% LDL-C lowering in those patients receiving an optimal dose of resmetirom.
+LDL-C lowering was 28.5% in patients treated with resmetirom as compared to placebo in a prespecified group of patients who did not tolerate high intensity statin doses.
 Highly significant (p<0.0001) and numerically similar results were observed with ApoB.
-Highly significant (p<0.0001) TG (25-31%), apolipoprotein CIII (22.7%), and Lp(a) lowering (26-33%) were observed in all patients treated with MGL-3196 and certain prespecified subgroups, irrespective of statin treatment.
+Highly significant (p<0.0001) TG (25-31%), apolipoprotein CIII (22.7%), and Lp(a) lowering (26-33%) were observed in all patients treated with resmetirom and certain prespecified subgroups, irrespective of statin treatment.

-MGL-3196 has been well-tolerated with mostly mild AEs and some moderate AEs, the numbers of which are balanced between placebo and drug-treatment groups.
+Resmetirom has been well-tolerated with mostly mild AEs and some moderate AEs, the numbers of which are balanced between placebo and drug-treatment groups.
 Fewer than seven percent of patients did not complete the study, and patients who discontinued for AEs, all mild to moderate, were balanced between drug-treated and placebo patients.
 There were two serious AEs in the study, both considered unrelated to treatment, one in a placebo and one in a drug-treated patient.

-Lead Product Candidate-MGL-3196
+Lead Product Candidate-MGL-3196 (resmetirom)

-Active thyroid hormone, known as T3, interacts with two nuclear receptors, THR-a, which is the predominant receptor expressed in most human tissues, including heart and bone, and THR-b, which has more restricted tissue expression, and is the predominant receptor responsible for metabolic actions in the liver, including both cholesterol- and TG-lowering.
-Selective activation of the THR-b receptor in liver tissue is believed to favorably affect cholesterol and lipoprotein levels via multiple mechanisms, which may be complementary to those of other lipid-lowering therapies such as statin drugs.
-We believe that these characteristics of THR-b activation by MGL-3196 will in turn lead to clinically meaningful reductions in LDL-C, and plasma and liver TGs.
+We believe that resmetirom may be the first THR-agonist product candidate in development for NASH that selectively targets the THR- $\mbox{\ensuremath{\mathfrak{G}}}$ pathway.
+Active thyroid hormone, known as T3, interacts with two nuclear receptors, THR- $\mbox{\ensuremath{\mathfrak{G}}}$, which is the predominant receptor expressed in most human tissues, including heart and bone, and THR- $\mbox{\ensuremath{\mathfrak{G}}}$, which has more restricted tissue expression, and is the predominant receptor responsible for metabolic actions in the liver, including both cholesterol- and TG-lowering.
+Selective activation of the THR- $\mbox{\ensuremath{\mathfrak{G}}}$ receptor in liver tissue is believed to favorably affect cholesterol and lipoprotein levels via multiple mechanisms, which may be complementary to those of other lipid-lowering therapies such as statin drugs.
+We believe that these characteristics of THR- $\mbox{\ensuremath{\mathfrak{G}}}$ activation by resmetirom will in turn lead to clinically meaningful reductions in LDL-C, and plasma and liver TGs.

-We believe that MGL-3196 is the first selective small molecule THR-b agonist compound.
-MGL-3196, along with other THR-b-selective small molecules, such as MGL-3745, a potential backup compound to MGL-3196, was discovered at Hoffmann-La Roche, or Roche, in Nutley, New Jersey, by utilizing a novel functional assay that, unlike a simple receptor binding assay, assessed the functional activity of compounds which interacted with thyroid hormone receptors.
-In a published study by us and Roche in the Journal of Medicinal Chemistry using this functional assay, MGL-3196 was shown to be highly selective for the THR-b receptor, with almost no effect on THR-a, unlike other compounds purported in published studies to be b-selective based on binding affinity, but which were shown to equally activate THR-a and THR-b in the novel functional assay.
+We believe that resmetirom is the first selective small molecule THR-& agonist compound.
+Resmetirom, along with MGL-3745, a potential backup compound to resmetirom, was discovered at Hoffmann-La Roche, or Roche, in Nutley, New Jersey, by utilizing a novel functional assay that, unlike a simple receptor binding assay, assessed the functional activity of compounds which interacted with thyroid hormone receptors.
+In a published study by Madrigal and Roche in the Journal of Medicinal Chemistry using this functional assay, resmetirom was shown to be highly selective for the THR-& receptor, with almost no effect on THR- α , unlike other compounds purported in published studies to be & -selective based on binding affinity, but which were shown to equally activate THR- α and THR-& in the novel functional assay.